 Keyboard Maestro Macros for OmniFocus

 To help you get started, download these Keyboard Maestro Macros for OmniFocus.
-Most macros reference built-in perspectives and features and will work without any additional modification, but a few (e.g. Jump to Important, Search Available and Search Remaining) rely on custom perspectives.
-For more information on creating custom perspectives watch the Custom Perspectives with OmniFocus for Mac (Pro) video.
+Most macros reference built-in perspectives and features and will work without any additional modification, but a few (e.g. Jump to Important, Search Available, and Search Remaining) rely on custom perspectives.
+To learn how to create custom perspectives, take the OmniFocus 3: Beyond the Basics course.

-Please note that it will be necessary to remap the hot keys contained within these macros if they conflict with other hotkeys you’re using.
+Please note that it will be necessary to remap the hot keys contained within these macros if they conflict with other keyboard shortcuts that you’re using.
 These macros are provided without warranty and are not guaranteed to work in future versions of OmniFocus.